garylirocks/quickrefs/azure-policy.markdown

 ## Conditions

-- There is no support for regex yet
+- There is NO support for regex yet
 - `like`, `notLike`, you could use one wildcard `*`

     ```